Daiver/rustonum/README.md

 # rustonum - primitive, dirty and inefficient linear algebra for rust

-Just for fun project for educational purposes
+Just for fun project for educational purposes.

+Final goal is obtain something similar to Eigen (http://eigen.tuxfamily.org/).
+Maybe with bindings to LAPACK or another cool low level linear algebra library.

+Current version contains useless copying.

-Use it at your own risk
+Use it at your own risk.

 Install
 --------